xeodus/Sniper/README.md

 Cheers 🍻

-Project is still under-development, everything is still in its trial phase..
+Project is still ``under-development``, everything is still in its trial phase..
 Hope to deploy soon 🤞